KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\models.py:39`

 **Description**:
-The `TimeZone.get_tz_by_name` method in the `TimeZone` class is likely designed to retrieve or handle information related to a specific time zone based on its name, which is provided as an argument.
-This functionality is typically used in applications like EeazyCRM to manage and display time zone-specific data for users or events.
+The `TimeZone.get_tz_by_name` method in the `TimeZone` class is used to retrieve a specific timezone by its name.
+It is called by any part of the program that requires information about a specific timezone.

 ---